Latelaukki/distributed-systems-project/DEPLOY.md

 # Starting a gameserver

-0. Find out the ip of the server using `ip a`
+0. store the ip-address of messagebroker to messagebroker.txt
-1. `cd dungeon`
+1. `cd gameserver`
 2. `python3 -m venv .venv` (if not done already)
-3. `cd gameserver && pip install -r requirements.txt`
+3. `source .venv/bin/activate && pip install -r requirements.txt`
-4. Manipulate `fast-api.py` to have correct ip of self and messagebroker
-5. Start the server (after correcting the ip) `python3 -m uvicorn fast-api:app --reload --host XXX.XXX.X.X --port 7777`
+4. Start the server with `source start.sh`

 # Testing